 Other scholars have focused on additional ways that religion has thrived under the bright lights of mass culture.
-Some have focused on evangelical and pentecostal media savvy preachers and television personalities.
+Some have focused on evangelical and Pentecostal media savvy preachers and television personalities.
 In Oral Roberts: An American Life (1987), David Edwin Harrell described the entrepreneurial skill, personal charisma, and dynamism of a much criticized religious celebrity.
-Grant Wacker’s recent biography of “America’s Pastor,” Billy Graham, details the evangelists’ basic themes, his close ties to political elites and presidents.
-Wacker also looks Graham as an entrepreneur, southerner, icon, and architect.
-Graham’s celebrity, iconic status was essential to his success.
+Grant Wacker’s recent biography, America’s Pastor: Billy Graham and the Shaping of a Nation (2014), details the evangelist’s basic themes, his close ties to political elites and presidents.
+Wacker also looks at Graham as an entrepreneur, southerner, icon, and architect.
+Graham’s celebrity and iconic status were essential to his success.

-Similar biographical and historical treatments have explored the ways that pastorpreneurs, megachurch ministers, builders of media empires, and bestselling novelists made their mark on America and brought together piety and entertainment.
+Similar biographical and historical treatments have explored the ways that “pastorpreneurs,” megachurch ministers, builders of media empires, and bestselling novelists made their mark on America and brought together piety and entertainment.
 Accordingly, Susan Harding’s The Book of Jerry Falwell: Fundamentalist Language and Politics (2001) studies the sermons, speeches, books, audiotapes, and television broadcasts of Falwell and others.
-She finds that fundamentalists seemingly cut off or separated from society, actually found ways to engage with worldly issues in powerful ways.
+She finds that fundamentalists, seemingly cut off or separated from society, actually found ways to engage with worldly issues in powerful ways.
 This fits in with a new scholarly turn.
-Other historians of pentecostalism, evangelicalism, and fundamentalism—like Matthew Sutton, Timothy Gloege, Brandon Pietsch, Jonathan Walton, Bethany Moreton, Randall Stephens, and Roger Robins—have looked at how modernity intersected with conservative religion.
+Other historians of Pentecostalism, evangelicalism, and fundamentalism—like Matthew Sutton, Timothy Gloege, Brandon Pietsch, Jonathan Walton, Bethany Moreton, Randall Stephens, and Roger Robins—have looked at how modernity intersected with conservative religion.
 Preachers, evangelists, and media entrepreneurs within these movements eagerly embraced the latest technologies to broadcast their message.
 Their rhetoric and their willingness to move into pop culture and entertainment reveals just how comfortable they became with modern forms.

-Religion as Entertainment (2002), edited by by C. K. Robertson, delves into how churches and religious groups serve an entertaining function for laypeople.
+Religion as Entertainment (2002), edited by C. K. Robertson, delves into how churches and religious groups serve an entertaining function for laypeople.
 Chapters explore how religion is represented in various media: music, film, television, and literature.
 Similar studies on the late 20th and early 21st centuries ask critical questions about the flexibility of religious groups.
 Why have some traditions been more willing to adopt the strategies and techniques of entertainment?
 What makes certain movements more visible in popular film, music, and television?
-With the rise of the internet, social media, and global religious networks such questions reveal something basic about the reach and appeal of modern American religion.
+With the rise of the Internet, social media, and global religious networks, such questions reveal something basic about the reach and appeal of modern American religion.

 Primary Sources

-There are a wide range of primary materials that cover religion and entertainment.
+There is a wide range of primary materials that cover religion and entertainment.
 Unfortunately, there are no major collections of original documents.
 Still, there are many ways to access sources related to religion and entertainment.
 What follows are some general suggestions.